 Mary Hallerman focuses her practice on trademark, trade dress, false advertising, and copyright litigation and counseling.

-Mary was the editor-in-chief of the University of Richmond Law Review and served on the Moot Court and Trial Advocacy boards.
+While in law school, Mary was the editor-in-chief of the University of Richmond Law Review and served on the Moot Court and Trial Advocacy boards.